mohammad-ghaderi/mohammad-ghaderi/README.md

 <h1 align="center">hello there i am mohammad unique2</h1>
 <h3 align="center">I think, therefore I am</h3>

-- ⚡ Fun fact **we are sinking, we are sinking, What are you sinking about?**
+- ⚡ Fun fact **we are sinking, we are sinking, What are you thinking about?**

   <span class="bold">Email :</span> <span>mohammadunique2002@gmail.com</span>